 On your end, make sure the team knows EAP usage is confidential and will not impact how you are evaluated in any way.
 Update your company policy and onboarding materials accordingly.
 Make sure employees know what they have access to!

 You can start by announcing the EAP launch during your next company-wide meeting.
 At Nivati, we lead a kick-off call with every new client to walk them through the platform, why it’s valuable, and how to use it.
 If your new EAP provider doesn’t provide this, ask them to.
+Ask them for their advice on how to get employees to use their specific wellness platform.

 The key to implementing an EAP well is to weave it into your company culture.
 You can do this by having an open dialogue about mental health in the workplace and training your managers to direct people to use the EAP if they need it.